dhis2/dhis2-docs/README.md

 # dhis2-markdown-docs
 All of your favourite documents - in markdown format!

-## Introduction

-This is a provisional repository for testing the migration of DHIS2 documentation to commonmark format.

-## Updating the documents
+# Updating the documents
 This is the easy bit, and is all that most people have to do.

-### Format and editing
+## Format and editing
-The documents are maintained in "Commonmark" markdown format, with an `.md` extension.
+The documents are maintained in **commonmark** markdown format, with an `.md` extension.

 Editing documents is as simple as editing a text file.
 Many IDEs have markdown support, including live previews.
 For Linux and Windows, [ghostwriter](https://wereturtle.github.io/ghostwriter/) is a nice option; it is free and supports side-by-side preview and custom stylesheets.

 > **TIP**
 >
-> If you have the option to apply custom stylesheets to your editor, set it to `./src/commonmark/en/resources/css/dhis2.css` to reflect the html output style for DHIS2!
+> If you have the option to apply custom css to your markdown editor, set it to `./src/commonmark/en/resources/css/dhis2.css` to reflect the html output style for DHIS2!

-### Structure
+## Structure

 The documents are structured as follows: